-The severity of an individual reaction depends on many factors, such as the amount of the food consumed, the form of the food, and presence of illness or exercise at the time of ingestion.
+The severity of an individual reaction depends on many factors.
+These include the amount of the food consumed, the form of the food, and presence of illness or exercise at the time of ingestion.

 There is great interest in identifying forms of testing that could predict allergy severity.
-Unfortunately, food-specific IgE antibody levels do not accurately predict the potential severity of future reactions.
+Unfortunately, the test level of IgE antibodies to a certain food do not accurately predict the potential severity of future reactions.

-However, research suggests that for some allergens, such as peanut, component testing, which identifies IgE levels to different parts of the peanut protein, can help to distinguish those who are likely to have a reaction limited only to the mouth and throat versus a widespread anaphylactic reaction.
+However, research suggests that for some allergens, such as peanut, component testing can help to distinguish between those likely to have a reaction limited only to the mouth and throat versus a widespread anaphylactic reaction.
+Component testing identifies IgE levels to different parts of the peanut protein.

 Other forms of testing under study, such as basophil activation testing, may in the future allow us to predict reaction severity with more accuracy.